 Anyone who suspects or witnesses an overdose should call 9-1-1.
 The Good Samaritan Drug Overdose Act provides some legal protection against simple drug possession charges for anyone who experiences, witnesses or responds to an overdose and calls 9-1-1.

-If you need support while Student Wellness Services is closed, visit Get Help Now to find 24/7 phone and online mental health resources in addition to resources for medical care.
+When we are closed, visit Get Help Now to find 24/7 phone and online mental health resources in addition to resources for medical care.

 Most respiratory viruses (i.e., cold, influenza, or COVID), while uncomfortable, are mild or moderate in severity and do not require treatment.
 Viral illnesses are not treated with antibiotics.

 Because the symptoms can be similar, it can be hard to know if you have a cold, influenza or COVID-19.
 The table below outlines some of the differences:

 If you are experiencing mild to moderate symptoms: